-Small intestine bacterial overgrowth (SIBO) is a heterogeneous syndrome characterized by an increase in the number and/or the presence of atypical microbiota in the small intestine.
-The symptoms of SIBO are nonspecific and include abdominal pain/distension, diarrhea, constipation, and flatulence.
+Small intestine bacterial overgrowth (SIBO) is a syndrome in which excessive bacteria exist in the small intestine.
+The symptoms of SIBO may include diarrhea, constipation, flatulence, abdominal pain, bloating, and bloating.
 This conference focused on the mechanisms underlying the condition and its diagnosis, treatment, prognosis, and associations with other conditions.

 SIBO Overview: Causes, Effects, Diagnosis, and Treatment